Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance.md

 #### Usage

-symbolInstance.accName
+SymbolInstance.accName

 #### Description

-Property; a string that is equivalent to the Name field in the Accessibility panel.
+Property; `string`; A string that is equivalent to the Name field in the Accessibility panel.
 Screen readers identify objects by reading the name aloud.
 This property is not available for graphic symbols.

 #### Example